adrian-tarau/heimdall/README.md

 ## Container

-The project is available in [Docker Hub](https://hub.docker.com/repository/docker/adriantarau/heimdall)
+The project is available in [Docker Hub](https://hub.docker.com/repository/docker/adriantarau/heimdall).
+Heimdall relies on MySQL as a required dependency and an optional
+S3 object store to store data collected from services.

+Read [docker](docs/docker.md) document to learn how to deploy Heimdall in Docker.